hungmuha/React-time-tracking-app/README.md

 React onClick and onChange can be used to invoke another function inside the component so that input don't conflict with the state

+Method to build a React Application
+1. Break the app into components
+	We mapped out the component structure of our app by examining the app’s working UI.
+We then applied the single-responsibility principle to break components down so that each had minimal viable functionality.
+2. Build a static version of the app
+	Our bottom-level (user-visible) components rendered HTML based on static props, passed down from parents.
+3. Determine what should be stateful
+	We used a series of questions to deduce what data should be stateful.
+This data was represented in our static app as props.
+4. Determine in which component each piece of state should live We used another series of questions to determine which component should own each piece of state.
+TimersDashboard owned timer state data and ToggleableTimerForm and EditableTimer both held state pertaining to whether or not to render a TimerForm.
+5. Hard-code initial states
+	We then initialized state-owners’ state properties with hard-coded values.
+6. Add inverse data flow
+	We added interactivity by decorating buttons with onClick handlers.
+These called functions that were passed in as props down the hierarchy from whichever component owned the relevant state being manipulated.